-Congress long ago established that the U.S. government can deny a green card to anyone who “is likely at any time to become a public charge” but without defining what “public charge” means.
+The Public Charge rule was first established by Congress in 1882 in order to allow the U.S. government to deny a U.S. visa to anyone who “is likely at any time to become a public charge” but without defining what “public charge” means.

 Since 1999, immigration officers have adopted the guiding principle that a public charge is someone “primarily dependent on the government for subsistence,” as demonstrated by either (a) using public cash assistance for income maintenance or (b) institutionalization for long-term care at government expense.
 Specifically, this has included:

 - Temporary Assistance for Needy Families (TANF), commonly known as “welfare”

 - State and local cash assistance, sometimes called “General Assistance”

 - Medicaid or other programs supporting long-term institutionalized care, such as in a nursing home or mental health institution

 Under this policy, very few immigrants have been denied green cards on public-charge grounds, for two primary reasons.
 First, Congress has already barred most immigrants from using welfare, so prior use of these benefits is out of the question.
 Second, Congress requires that most green card applicants have a financial sponsor — typically a U.S.-citizen spouse or other family member — who can demonstrate sufficient income to prevent future dependency on government benefits.
 That income threshold is defined in statute as 125% of the Federal Poverty Guidelines, currently $20,575 for most couples without children.

 That’s why, for the past two decades, the vast majority of visa applicants have been able to avoid the “public charge” roadblock by submitting a financial sponsor’s Affidavit of Support, accompanied by evidence of meeting the statutory income threshold.